An A to Z of the USA

 A sore topic of debate for my American friends and me.
 I don’t get the need to carry a gun, but I’ve learned not to question the constitutional right to bear arms, regardless of whether it’s as old as the country itself or that times (and guns) have changed.
 Georgia may have an ‘open carry’ law, but unlike in the movies you don’t see people walking around carrying a gun and it is a safe place to be.
 If guns are your thing though, or you’ve always wanted to give it a go in a controlled environment, there are plenty of indoor shooting ranges for you to try.
 I’ve been a couple of times and really enjoyed it.
 I even managed to hit the target most of the time!

-A very typical southern style of bar, filled with country music, and two-step and line dancing.
+It wouldn’t be a comprehensive A to Z of the USA if music and dancing weren’t covered!
+A honky-tonk is a very typical southern style of bar, filled with country music, and two-step and line dancing.
 I ended up in the biggest one in the country on a night out in Fort Worth, Texas, where they even had their own indoor mini rodeo!
 Can’t get more Texas than that.
-Hilarious fun and worth going for the people watching if you don't like country music.
+Hilarious fun and worth going for the people watching if you don’t like country music.

 Always carry some form of ID, as you will be asked for it no matter how old you look.
 I thought they were joking when they asked me to show ID in the supermarket when I was buying a bottle of wine.
 And no, it wasn’t a way of complimenting me – they wouldn’t sell me the wine until I showed ID!
 You don’t have to carry your passport around though, a driver’s licence will do.